njtierney/validateHOT/README.md

-The goal of `validateHOT` is to provide a tool to validate the results of your validation task (also known as holdout task; short form **HOT**), simulating markets with the results of your MaxDiff, CBC, and ACBC, and lastly to convert the raw logit scores of your MaxDiff, CBC, and ACBC into scores that are easier to communicate.
+The goal of `validateHOT` is to provide a tool to validate the results of your validation task (also known as holdout task; short form **HOT**), simulating markets with the results of your MaxDiff, CBC, and ACBC, and lastly converting the raw logit scores of your MaxDiff, CBC, and ACBC into scores that are easier to communicate.
 This package is especially relevant for the [Sawtooth Software](https://sawtoothsoftware.com/) community who would like to